Microsoft PlayReady

 Materials

-• "Microsoft PlayReady toolkit" - 394KB source code (README.md)
+• "Microsoft PlayReady toolkit" - ZIP file, 407KB (download), accompanying README.md

 standalone toolkit working independently of the compromised STB device, making it possible to generate fake client device identity, acquire license and content keys for encrypted A/V asset fragments from PlayReady license server, download and decrypt these assets, inspect their content if needed and combine them into single, ready to play or distribute, plaintext MPEG-4 files.
 The toolkit comes with a brief technical document describing results of the analysis along the reverse engineering approach taken to Microsoft PlayReady compromise, some reverse engineering logs and a code verifying crypto params used by compromised devices.